jakabala/papal/README.md

 # MiningPapal

-MiningPapal was built with the following technologies: Python3, Django, JavaScript(ES6), and React.js
+MiningPapal was built with the following technologies: Python3, Django, JavaScript(ES6), React.js and Love ❤.

 In order to run the project's two development servers (client and server-side) you must have Python3, and Node.js installed on your machine.